Optimal monotonicity-preserving perturbations of a given Runge-Kutta method: Perturbed Runge--Kutta methods for nonlinear problems

 \end{theorem} The linear program \eqref{LP} can be solved by standard LP solvers.
 By embedding this solution in a one-dimensional root-finding algorithm, optimal perturbations can be found.
-An algorithm based on bisection follows.
+An algorithm based on bisection is given as Algorithm \ref{alg:explicit-LP}.
+For a prescribed tolerance $\epsilon$, it returns a value that is less than or equal to optimal perturbed radius of absolute monotonicity, and is within $\epsilon$ of that value.

 Assuming the solution of the LP is correct, the algorithm provably finds an optimal explicit perturbation.
 However, for implicit perturbations the LP solver may converge to a solution (like the method in Remark \ref{invertibility-remark} above) for which $I-2\alphadown_r$ is singular.